Meatfucker/metatron2/README.md

 * Can generate music and singing by enclosing words in ♪
 * Using non-English words or characters will generally lead to that accent
 * Can create your own custom voice files and use them.
 See https://github.com/C0untFloyd/bark-gui for a project which can make metatron2 compatible voices.
+* Generated sounds can be saved and uploaded in either mp3 or wav

 ## INSTALLATION INSTRUCTIONS